Is there a shape, which when repeated, can create a Mobius strip?

-This particular band is made up of nineteen scales, shown above.
+This particular band is made up of nineteen individual scales.
 They were fabricated from .03″ mild steel and allowed to rust naturally.
 The scales were designed so that just the right amount of twist and bend could happen with this size and material.

 The base was constructed from fir and walnut.
 Displaying a band this large was a challenge, since it sort of collapses if it’s set on the floor.
 The base allows easy viewing from multiple angles, which is really necessary to get an idea of how complex the shape is.
 Fortunately there’s a sweet spot that allows just the right distribution of weight so that it’s balanced and sturdy on the base.

 In lieu of a maquette, I did a bunch of calculations, which is usually a recipe for disappointment.
 Luck was on my side this time.